Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Research projects

-According to E. Polat, projects require a clear structure, defined goals, relevance of the subject of research for all participants, social significance, well-thought-out methods for processing the result.
+According to E. Polat, projects require a clear structure, defined goals, relevance of the subject of research for all participants, social significance, and thoughtful methods for processing the result.
 In recent years, research projects have been actively conquering the space of schools and kindergartens.
 For example, a trip along the Volga.
-For 3 days, there is a conversation about travelers: who traveled on what, determining the route, the journey itself, resting on the coast, returning.
+For 3 days there is a conversation about travelers: who traveled on what, determining the route, the journey itself, rest on the shore, return.
 Exchange of impressions, presentation of results, presentation.

 Thematic project plan

-2. Related activities and concepts that can be studied during the implementation of the project ____________
+2. Related activities and concepts that can be studied during the project____________

-4. Questions for children on the proposed project
+4. Questions for children about the proposed project

 What do we want to know? _________________________________________________________________